galister/WlxOverlay/README.md

 - `Click`: keyboard typing and clicking on the screen. set this to your triggers.
 - `Grip`: for moving overlays.
   - Recommended: `Grip` input with pressure mode, pressure 70%.
 Release pressure 50%
+- `Pose`: set this to the controller tip.
+Nothing will work without this!
+- `Scroll`: set this to your joystick, and choose non-discrete mode
+- `ShowHide`: Show/hide the current set of overlays.
+  - Recommended: DoubleClick on B / Y on your non-dominant hand
 - `AltClick`: push-to-talk or arbitrary shell execute, optional. `config.yaml` to configure.
-- `Pose`: set this to the controller tip
-- `Scroll`: set this to your joystick, and choose non-discrete mode
 - `ClickModifierRight`: bind this to a capacitive touch action, if able
 - `ClickModifierMiddle`: bind this also to a capacitive touch action
   - `ClickModifierRight` takes precedence, so this can be a button that you may accidentally touch while reaching for `ClickModifierRight`

 If you can't bind the modifiers due to lack of buttons, see the `config.yaml` for alternatives.

+If you're left handed, set `primary_hand: Left` in `config.yaml`.

+If you do make a binding for a controller that's not yet supported, please save the file using "Show Developer Output" or "Export Binding to File" and make a pull request, because bindings on SteamVR Linux is a huge pain.

+# Quick-Start Guide

+Ensure your bindings are set up as per above!

-# Pointer
+## Pointer Modes

-The pointer changes mode depending on the orientation:
+There are 3 modes, indicated by the color of the laser:
-- Blue - left click - thumb upwards
+- Blue: left click
-- Yellow - right click - palm upwards
+- Orange: right click
-- Purple - middle click - backhand upwards
+- Purple: middle click
-Up is relative to HMD up.

-# Grabbing

-Simply grab to move screens and the keyboard.
-Scroll and grab for extra effect, depends on the pointer mode:

-- Blue pointer: move on the forward axis (close / far)
-- Yellow/Purple pointer: change size
+These are used extensively in many different ways, so make sure you are able to access these 3 modes.

+Clicking is always done by the `Click` binding, while the modified explained in SteamVR bindings change the click type.

+## Juggling overlays

+The screens and keyboard can be grabbed, moved and resized.

+#### To show/hide:
+- Use the `ShowHide` binding.

+This will show `default_screen` + keyboard by default, or your last visible configuration from the current session.

+#### To selectively show/hide:
+- Click the buttons on the bottom of the watch

+#### To reset screen/keyboard position:
+- Long click (>2s) the buttons on the bottom of the watch, then release

+#### To move left/right/up/down:
+- Grab the overlay using the `Grip` binding.

+#### To move closer/further:
+- Ensure blue pointer mode on the grabbing hand.
+(Thumb should face upwards)
+- Joystick forward/back while grabbing to move

+#### To resize:
+- Grab the overlay
+- Rotate your grabbing hand palms-upwards to get a purple pointer
+- Joystick forward/back while grabbing to resize

+#### To set/unset screen curvature:
-- Click while grabbed: Toggle curved screens
+- Click while the screen is being grabbed

 Due to a SteamVR limitation, curved screens are fixed upright.

+#### To change brightness of all overlays:
+- Hover your pointer over the watch
+- Joystick up/down to change brightness

-# Keyboard
+## Keyboard

 The default layout is my personal 60% layout, reflecting my real life setup.
-The layout can be changed via the keyboard.yaml file.
+The layout can be changed via the `keyboard.yaml` file.

-The keyboard also has 3 modes.
-The keys will change color to indicate the active mode.
+The keyboard has 3 modes.
+The mode comes from the color of the pointer being pointed at the keyboard.

+If both pointers are on the keyboard, `primary_hand` takes precedence.

 - Blue - regular keyboard
 - Yellow - regular with shift
-- Purple - alternative layout
+- Purple - alternative (Fn) layout

-The color of the pointer that has remained on the keyboard the longest will determine the color of the keyboard.

 # Non-planned Features
 - Displaying individual windows (XComposite) as this does not work well when using workspaces (windows getting culled and display black)